kcalomento/Scraping-HTML-Challenge/README.md

-# Scraping-HTML-Challenge | Exploring Mars: Insights from Weather and News Data
+# Scraping-HTML-Challenge | Exploring Mars: Weather and News Data

 Welcome to the **Mars Data Exploration**!
 The goal of this repository is to provide a detailed analysis of weather trends on Mars while showcasing significant findings from NASA’s Mars-related news.
 The project applies data science methods to uncover patterns, support exploratory missions, and deepen our understanding of Mars' conditions.